 The pasta casserole can be made up to one day ahead of time.
 Mix everything together, then cover the dish with plastic wrap and refrigerate it.

 Remove the casserole dish from the fridge 30 minutes before baking.
 Bake until hot and bubbly.

-Buffalo chicken pasta leftovers will keep for 3-4 days if stored in a tightly sealed container in the refrigerator.
+Buffalo chicken pasta leftovers can be kept for 3-4 days if stored in a tightly sealed container in the refrigerator.
 Reheat in the microwave.

 You sure can.
 Substitute cooked cauliflower for the pasta noodles and enjoy.

 It can.
-I would use a crock pot if you are cooking raw chicken breasts instead of using already cooked chicken.
+Use a crock pot if you are cooking raw chicken breasts instead of using cooked chicken.

 Add the chicken breasts and hot sauce to the hot sauce.
 Cook on low for 6 hours or high for 3 hours.
 Shredded the chicken in the juices.

-Stir in the cream cheese, ranch dressing, and cheese and let cook for 15 minutes.
+Stir in the cream cheese, ranch dressing, and cheese, and let it cook for 15 minutes.

 Add the cooked pasta and top with more cheese right before serving.